4. Registration and fees

 4.4.3 Withdrawals after the deadline due to extenuating circumstances

 Georgian’s medical verification form must be completed in full by a regulated health professional.
+Fees associated with this request are the responsibility of the student.
 Contact the Office of the Registrar for more information at rorecords@georgiancollege.ca.

 4.4.4 Course withdrawal process

-You are advised to discuss course withdrawals and possible options with your program co-ordinator and/or the faculty.
+You're advised to discuss course withdrawals and possible options with your program coordinator and/or the faculty.
 You may withdraw from courses online.
 Students who have received OSAP or other government student aid funding are advised to speak to a representative in Financial Aid and Awards prior to making course changes.

-If you are a part-time student, you must complete a part-time withdrawal form.
+If you're a part-time student, you must complete a part-time withdrawal form.
 Completed forms must be submitted to the Office of the Registrar within the appropriate deadlines.

 If you wish to withdraw from a course but are unable either to attend in-person or to access the internet, you must submit a personally signed letter indicating your intention to withdraw from the course.
 The letter can be mailed, faxed, or scanned and emailed to the Office of the Registrar and must include your student number and all information needed to identify you and the course.
 The official date of withdrawal in this case is the date your letter is received by the Office of the Registrar.
 You may view all course changes online.

-International students must remain in full-time studies to meet conditions of your study permit.
+International students must remain in full-time studies to meet the conditions of your study permit.
 Withdrawing from a course may affect your full-time status at the college or immigration status.
-In a final semester, you may be part time.
+In the final semester, you may be part time.
 Please contact the International Centre for more details.

 4.4.5 Fee refunds (part-time or overload courses)

-Course withdrawals do not always result in a refund of fees.
+Course withdrawals don't always result in a refund of fees.
 If you withdraw from courses but still maintain your full-time status, your fees will not be adjusted.
 To qualify for a refund of part-time or overload course fees, you must withdraw online to the Office of the Registrar, within the published refund deadlines.
-See the Important dates section on our website for withdrawal deadlines.
+See the Important dates for the withdrawal deadlines.
 Refer to the Continuing Education and Corporate Training webpage for part-time refund information.

 4.4.6 Changes to co-op semester